 |Basic Definition||Art of recording and reporting past financial transactions||Manages assets and liabilities of the firm to plan for future growth|

 |Why is it important?||It gives the financial position of the business.||It helps to decide on future projects and manage the assets.|

 |Who are the end-users?||Management, shareholders, regulators, analysts, creditors||Majorly management of the Company and the shareholdersThe Company And The ShareholdersA shareholder is an individual or an institution that owns one or more shares of stock in a public or a private corporation and, therefore, are the legal owners of the company.
 The ownership percentage depends on the number of shares they hold against the company's total shares.|

 |Key objectives||Reporting financial informationFinancial InformationFinancial Information refers to the summarized data of monetary transactions that is helpful to investors in understanding company’s profitability, their assets, and growth prospects.
 Financial Data about individuals like past Months Bank Statement, Tax return receipts helps banks to understand customer’s credit quality, repayment capacity etc.||

 |Types and key elements||It has two major types:

-Accounting and Financial management are both important in their own capacity to the Company.
-While both are part of finance but accounting and financial management have their own differences, which sets them apart from each other.
-While accounting revolves around reporting financial transactions whereas financial management is about managing the Company’s resources for managing future growth.
+Accounting and financial management are both critical in their own capacity for the company.
+While both are part of finance, but they have their own differences, which sets them apart from each other.
+While accounting revolves around reporting financial transactions, whereas financial management is about managing the Company’s resources for managing future growth.

-This has a been a guide to the top differences between Accounting vs Financial management.
-Here we also discuss the Accounting and Financial management differences with examples, infographics, and comparison table.
+This has been a guide to Accounting vs. Financial Management.
+Here we discuss the Accounting and Financial management differences with infographics & comparative table.
 You may also have a look at the following articles for gaining further knowledge –